Liberty High School (Nevada): Nevada Interscholastic Activities Association State Championships

-Band Program
+Performing arts

-Liberty's band, known as the "Sound of Liberty" during their marching season, has won many awards and competitions throughout the years that they have been competing.
-The Sound of Liberty Marching Band has been a finalist at the Sounds Across the Valley Nevada Championships consistently throughout their recent history.
-The marching band supports the school by performing at football games, basketball games, pep rallies, and school assemblies.
-The band is currently under the direction of Dr. Donald Malpass and Ms. Sarah Patnesky.
-The Color Guard program is under the direction of Loki McLean who is a former student.
-Also helping is their Instructional Assistant (IA) Mr. Marco Scotella.
-Their percussion section get additional help from alumni and former drum major (2017) Logan Barrow.
+Band

-The band program offers concert band and marching band classes all year round to provide a well rounded, competitive education to its students.
-The programs offered at Liberty High School currently are:
+Liberty's band, known as the Sound of Liberty during their marching season, has won many awards and competitions throughout the years that they have been competing.
+The marching band has been a finalist at the Sounds Across the Valley Nevada Championships consistently throughout their recent history.
+It performs at football games, basketball games, pep rallies, and school assemblies.